E-commerce

 If you also sell in stores or through wholesalers, non-compete or pricing clauses may come into tension with an aggressive presence on Amazon: anticipate negotiations with your long-standing partners.

-Finally, remember that "the Amazon platform" for a third-party seller is not software you "own": it is a regulated environment where business continuity depends on compliance with rules and realistic financial management, just like any other e-commerce channel (see the foundations cited in the introduction).
+Finally, remember that "the Amazon platform" for a third-party seller is not software that you "own": it is a regulated environment where business continuity depends on complying with the rules and maintaining realistic financial management, just like any other e-commerce channel (see the foundations mentioned in the introduction).

 FAQ and sources